31 Aug 2017

 Major Economic Indicators

-- Hong Kong’s total exports to Turkey decreased by 2% to US$1.0 billion in 2016, while imports from Turkey grew by 7% to US$359 million.
+- Hong Kong’s total exports to Turkey slid by 20% to US$423 million in the first half of 2017, while imports from Turkey soared by 88% to US$319 million.

 - With a long-term development goal to increase GDP to US$2 trillion, per-capita GDP to US$25,000 and exports to US$500 billion, and to reduce unemployment rate to 5% and pull down the inflation rate to lower, single digit levels by 2023, the Grand National Assembly of Turkey approved on 1 July 2013 the Tenth Development Plan (2014-2018) with an aim to move up the value chain hierarchy, rank among high income countries and solve the absolute poverty problem.